siddrs/dotfiles/README.md

 ![preview image](./assets/banner.png)
 Grab whatever you want I don't care.
 Just be careful with my i3 config, don't blindly copy the whole thing, somethings may not work on your system or things might break idk ¯\\_\_(ツ)_\_/¯.
 Pick up the parts you like from it.

+The `theme-tokyo-night` directory contains all the config files.

-If you are here for my old dotfiles based on the Ayu-Dark colors, check out the [ayu-dots branch](https://github.com/rototrash/dotfiles/tree/ayu-dots)
+**Note:** If you are here for my old dotfiles based on the Ayu-Dark colors, check out the [ayu-dots branch](https://github.com/rototrash/dotfiles/tree/ayu-dots)

 # Previews
 - [Tokyo Night](./theme-tokyo-night) (This is what I use!)